-Whatever your reason, we’re relieved you’ve found us.
+Whatever your reason, we’re pleased you’ve found us.

 Rachael Klos is an educator and advocate at heart.
-After finding her place in education, coaching teachers and instructing children with different needs, it was the life and death of her son, Henry, that was the greatest catalyst for transformation in her life.
+After finding her place in education 25 years ago, she experienced great joy coaching teachers and instructing children with different needs.
+Then, when blessed with the greatest of gifts – her second child – she realized just how fragile life can be.

-Rachael’s precious “middle little” was born with a life-limiting illness.
-Throughout Henry’s life and since his death, their family has received loving guidance and extraordinary support.
+Rachael’s precious “middle little” Henry was born with a life-limiting illness.
+Throughout Henry’s short life and since his death in 2015, Rachael and her family have received loving guidance from their many extraordinary circles of support.
 Bringing great intention to her son’s eventual death, she believes, has provided unexpected comfort through their family’s grief.
-Discovering that her life’s work is to be a guiding light for families of sick and dying children and a grief support in their “after,” Rachael found Conscious Dying Institute and became certified as a Death Doula and End of Life Educator.
+Realizing that her life’s work is to be a guiding light for families of sick and dying children and a grief support in their “after,” Rachael discovered the Conscious Dying Collective (formerly Conscious Dying Institute) and became certified as a Death Doula and End of Life Educator.

 Rachael is passionate about the lessons that can be learned about intentional living from the work of embracing a conscious death.
 It is the beautiful life and peaceful death of her son, Henry, that has led Rachael to this sacred work of accepting our eventual death in order to live a meaningful, intentional life.